sumanth-reddy13/BookTicket.com/README.md

 This application is aimed at providing a simple and easy way to book movie tickets online and also to get movie related information.

-Getting Started
+Getting Started:

-Dependencies
-Describe any prerequisites, libraries, OS version, etc., needed before installing program. ex.
-Windows 10
-Knowledge on Java, Spring Framework is required.
+1) Knowledge on Java, Spring Framework is required.
 You should be able to write SQL queries.

-Libraries: Spring Web, Spring Data JPA, MySQL Driver
+2) Libraries: Spring Web, Spring Data JPA, MySQL Driver

-Installing
+Installing:

   1) Clone the repository to your local machine and import it into your IDE of choice
   2) You will need to have Java 8 or above version and Maven installed on your computer.